hxtree/galaxyops/services/html-to-pdf/README.md

 - **Serverless Express Support**: Serverless Express is pre-configured to support binary mime types seamlessly.

+## Troubleshooting

+Needed to set Binary response in API Gateway and deploy the api

 ## References

 To dive deeper into HTMLtoPDF problem space, explore the following resources: